-Table 7.12 Hunting Opportunities ◆ Game species such as deer, elk, and pronghorn inhabit Soapstone Prairie.
-Soapstone Prairie is adjacent to Red Mountain Open Space and private lands which permit hunting.
-Constraints Pronghorn are the most common big game species on Soapstone Prairie, Constraints but this species is easily displaced by disturbance.
+Table 7.12 Hunting

+Opportunities ◆ Game species such as deer, elk, and pronghorn inhabit Soapstone Prairie.
+A Sponstone Prairie is ediscent to Red Mountain Open Space and private • Soapstone Prairie is adjacent to Red Mountain Open Space and private Constraints lands which permit hunting. ◆ Pronghorn are the most common big game species on Soapstone Prairie, Constraints but this species is easily displaced by disturbance.
 Management plans have been developed to minimize impacts to pronghorn once Soapstone Prairie is open for public use.
 The effectiveness of these plans will not be evaluated until 2010.
 Once that evaluation takes place, hunting opportunities can be addressed.
-High Quality • Game species are common at Soapstone Prairie.
+High Quality ◆ Game species are common at Soapstone Prairie.
 There has been active Visitor Experience hunting on the property in the past.
-Resource Protection Hunting on the property in the past.
-Hunting as a sport is generally a low impact activity and an activity Resource r rotection historically used in this landscape to manage wildlife populations.
-Capacity to Manage ♦ Rangers are unarmed.
-Enforcement activities or field situations would Capacity to Manage pose a threat to officer safety and place the rangers at a serious disadvantage.
-The Natural Areas Program has not previously managed hunting on any of its natural areas Any hunting activities would be established and enforced in conjunction with the CDOW.
-Recommended Analyze and consider possibilities for recreational hunting in the Actions future. rectons Hunting at this site may be an appropriate recreation and/or ecosystem management tool.
-Any consideration of hunting will strongly emphasize wildlife and vegetation management, visitor experiences, visitor safety, the safety of the City's rangers, and the City's ability to enforce hunting regulations. chy submy to entore numbre guiutons.
+Resource Protection ◆ Hunting as a sport is generally a low impact activity and an activity historically used in this landscape to manage wildlife populations.
+Capacity to Manage ◆ Rangers are unarmed.
+Enforcement activities or field situations would pose a threat to officer safety and place the rangers at a serious disadvantage. ◆ The Natural Areas Program has not previously managed hunting on any of its natural areas. • Any hunting activities would be established and enforced in conjunction with the CDOW.
+Recommended ◆ Analyze and consider possibilities for recreational hunting in the Actions future. ◆ Hunting at this site may be an appropriate recreation and/or ecosystem management tool.
+Any consideration of hunting will strongly emphasize wildlife and vegetation management, visitor experiences, visitor safety, the safety of the City's rangers, and the City's ability to enforce hunting regulations.